devardha/gigih-app/README.md

 # Gigihtify

-An application for those of you who want to easily create spotify playlists. *Frontend final project Generasi GIGIH 2.0.*
+Gigihtify is an application that allows you to easily search for songs, create playlists, and manage your Spotify playlists.

 ## Installation